SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Fried chicken dish at SurisanFried chicken dish at Surisan

-Offering a variety of Korean food choices, the menu at Surisan – one of the most delightful restaurants in Fisherman’s Wharf – is one of the most appealing of all.
-It's one of my favorites for dinner here.
+Offering a variety of Korean dishes, the menu at Surisan – one of the most delightful restaurants in Fisherman’s Wharf – is extremely appealing.
+It's one of my favorite picks for dinner here.

-Mixing Asian cuisine with American favorites gives us a choice of dishes such as mango salad, pork dumpling soup, Korean fried chicken, kimchi fried rice and many more delicious bites, yet it is the Korean BBQ sets and fried chicken dishes that prove the most popular.
+Mixing Asian cuisine with American favorites gives us options like mango salad, pork dumpling soup, Korean fried chicken, kimchi fried rice, and many more delicious bites, yet it is the Korean BBQ sets and fried chicken dishes that prove the most popular.

 Also, if you love bacon, don't miss their bacon flight with four yummy slices with very different flavors!